Time for a beauty reshuffle…

 INVEST IN MY PERFUME COLLECTION.

 I usually rely on my birthday and Christmas for my amazing Aunty to stock up my perfume collection.
-I recently purchased this fragrance for myself as a birthday treat to me and I love it!
+As part of my beauty resolutions, I recently purchased this fragrance for myself as a birthday treat to me and I love it!
 Recently, I feel though that it’s time for me to start investing in perfume and stop relying on other people and their taste.
 I really want to find my signature scent before my 30th birthday (following the words of Coco) and this is hopefully the year for it.

 INVEST IN MY HAIR.

 I’m ashamed to say I can’t remember the last time my hair was cut.
 I also have not my dyed my hair in a decade and I use very cheap shampoo and conditioner to wash it.
 2019 beauty resolution for my hair is to start investing in it.
 I’m going to get it cut and coloured in the first half of the year and I’m going to start buying good shampoo that’s going to look after my hair.
 I’ve recently picked up some products from Kristin Ess and I’m loving them so far (review to come soon!)
 Hopefully I’ll be just as impressed with her shampoo and conditioner.